Eric-Whye/3Branch/README.md

 Sprint 7:
 1) "java -jar target/3Branch-1.0-SNAPSHOT.jar -graph"<br>
-2) Run the command "build hashtag graph", this will build a graph of hashtags and their labels, and then store this in memory 3.1) From here you can either run "print hashtag graph" to print the raw graph as a list of nodes and their adjacent nodes (ie hashtags and their labels)
+2) Run the command "build hashtag graph", this will build a graph of hashtags and their labels, and then store this in memory<br>
+3.1) From here you can either run "print hashtag graph" to print the raw graph as a list of nodes and their adjacent nodes (ie hashtags and their labels)<br>
-3.2) Or you can run the command "count labels" to print out the number of every argument, where an argument is derived from the labels associated with a hashtag
+3.2) Or you can run the command "count labels" to print out the number of every argument, where an argument is derived from the labels associated with a hashtag<br>
 Sprint 8: java -jar target/3Branch-1.0-SNAPSHOT.jar -graph<br>
 To write the all the correct graph to GDF, do "write all to gdf".<br>
-This writes a curated graph in GDF format to a GDF directory.
+This writes a curated graph in GDF format to a GDF directory.<br>

 <br><br>